HiDiHlabs/SpatialLeiden/docs/source/usage.md

 sc.pp.neighbors(adata, random_state=seed)
 ```

-For SpatialLeiden we need an additional graph representing the connectivities in the topological space.
+For SpatialLeiden we need an additional graph representing the neighbors in space i.e. which cells are close/next to each other.
 Here we will use a kNN graph with 10 neighbors that we generate with {py:func}`squidpy.gr.spatial_neighbors`.
 Alternatives are Delaunay triangulation or regular grids in case of e.g. Visium data.

 We can use the calculated distances between neighboring points and transform them into connectivities using the {py:func}`spatialleiden.distance2connectivity` function.